jpraus/floower/README.md

 ## Upgrading the Flooware

 The Floower firmware is called Flooware.
-We aim to provide all the Flooware with the latest updates to get the latest features and new seasonal updates.
+We aim to provide all the Floowers with the latest updates to get the latest features and new seasonal updates.
 The new age of Smart Art has just begun!
 [Upgrade your Floower with latest Flooware](https://floower.io/upgrading-floower/).

 ## Playing With the Code